rest-for-physics/framework/doc/Chapters/4-the-rest-framework.md

 into all other sections in the same level.
 They will not override the one which are already defined.

 There is also an xml section declared as "addTask".
-This line actually tells TRestManager the real work with those initialized applications. "addTask" section can either call a TRestTask type application which has a default behavior after initialization(talked [later](#running-with-a-root-script)), or be a C++ style command for TRestManager to execute.
+This line actually tells TRestManager the real work with those initialized applications. "addTask" section can either be a pre-defined action, a macro name, or be a C++ style command for TRestManager to invoke.
 For example, we can use:

 `<addTask command="TemplateEventProcess->RunProcess()" value="ON"/>`,

 and TRestManager will invoke the method "RunProcess()" in the application named "TemplateEventProcess".
 This application should be defined in previous sections.
+This is same to the V2.1.6 usage:

+`<addTask type="processEvents" value="ON"/>`,

+where "processEvents" is a pre-defined action calling same method "RunProcess()".

 ### TRestRun : operating files and handling data